 Plants and animals live together and interact in a common habitat.
 They depend on their environment and each other to survive.
 The specific needs of the living things have to be met within this habitat, or they cannot continue to exist there.
-After completing this unit, understand that living things you will depend on their habitats to vocabulary water storage ability habitat: the place where a plant or an animal naturally or normally lives and grows desert:
+After completing this unit, desert: dry environment vocabulary water storage ability